Ecoatex

 Company Info

-Ecoatex is a biomaterials technology company that transforms agricultural and marine byproducts—nutshells, crop residues, and seaweed—into advanced cellulose materials, including cellulose, nanocellulose, and lignin.
+Ecoatex is a biomaterials technology company that transforms agricultural and marine byproducts—nutshells, crop residues, and seaweed—into engineered cellulose materials, coating formulations, and specialty cellulose intermediates.

 Market Challenge & Opportunity

-Today’s materials industries rely heavily on petroleum-based fibers, plastics, and synthetic leathers, generating over 1.3 billion tons of CO₂ annually, releasing microplastics, and using toxic chemicals like chromium and formaldehyde.
+Today’s materials industries rely heavily on petroleum-based coatings, packaging materials, and industrial inputs, generating over 1.3 billion tons of CO₂ annually, releasing microplastics, and using toxic chemicals while remaining exposed to petrochemical price volatility and supply shocks.

-Billions of pounds of agricultural residues are discarded or burned each year, contributing to pollution and deforestation.
-Existing sustainable alternatives often lack scalability or full biodegradability.
+Billions of pounds of agricultural residues are discarded or burned each year, creating an opportunity to convert low-value biomass into high-performance material inputs.
+Existing sustainable alternatives often lack scalability, full biodegradability, cost competitiveness, or compatibility with existing manufacturing systems.

 Ecoatex Advantage